-We, [] and the underwriters named below have entered into an underwriting agreement with respect to the shares being offered.
-Subject to certain conditions, each underwriter has severally agreed to purchase the number of shares indicated in the following table. [], [], [] and [] are the representatives of the underwriters.
+We, Barclays Capital Inc. and the other underwriters named below have entered into an underwriting agreement with respect to the shares being offered.
+Subject to certain conditions, each underwriter has severally agreed to purchase the number of shares indicated in the following table.
+Barclays Capital Inc. is the representative of the underwriters.